erikgraa/azure-local-endpoints/README.md

 ## 🚀 Features

-- List of Azure Local endpoints as JSON for each region.
+- List of Azure Local endpoints as JSON for supported regions.
-- The URL of the json\azure-local-endpoints.json file can be used as an evergreen link to the various Azure Local regions' required firewall endpoints/URLs.
+- The URL of the `json\azure-local-endpoints.json` file can be used as an evergreen link to the various Azure Local regions' required firewall endpoints/URLs.
 ## 📄 Howto

 ### 1️⃣ Run in GitHub